Coronavirus (COVID-19) Updates

 The Office of State Review has made changes to the authorized procedures for serving and filing a Notice of Intention to Seek Review, a Notice of Intention to Cross Appeal, and a Request for Review.
 The Office of State Review will continue to post available guidance regarding the COVID-19 pandemic and its effect upon the process of appealing an impartial hearing officer's decision here.

 Extensions of time.
 The Office of State Review continues to respond to extension requests for serving responsive pleadings and other applications made by mail or facsimile to the office.
-Under ordinary operating circumstances for an extension of time, State Review Officers tend to allow extensions of time of no more than two weeks; however, under the emergency circumstances of the COVID-19 pandemic, State Review Officers are entertaining extensions of the timeline that approach 30 days (i.e. 28 or 29 days), but not in excess of the timeline for the State Review Officer to issue a decision.
+Under ordinary operating circumstances for an extension of time, State Review Officers tend to allow extensions of time of no more than two weeks; and while State Review Officers granted extensions of time of approximately 4 weeks, with the risk of decisions being rendered on an untimely basis or parties lacking an opportunity to be adequately heard prior to the decision deadline, as of July 13, 2020 the State Review Officers intend to return to that customary practice of entertaining extensions of time in two week intervals.

 Deadlines.
 The ordinary deadlines that petitioner must adhere to when challenging an impartial hearing officer's decision are described in the appeal guide on this web site; however, those timelines have been extended or "tolled" as of March 20, 2020.
 Also it is not necessary to personally serve papers on the opposing party and alternate methods of service have been authorized.
 These modifications are set forth in the Revised General Order dated March 22, 2020.